outpaddling/LPJS/README.md

 Note that THERE IS NOTHING INHERENTLY COMPLICATED ABOUT AN HPC CLUSTER OR GRID.
-In its basic form, it's just a computer network with a head node for tracking resource use, compute nodes, possibly a file server, and some software to manage computing resources.
-You can make a cluster or grid as complicated as you wish, but even small, simple clusters and grids can reduce computation time by orders of magnitude.
+In its basic form, it's just a computer network with a head node for tracking resource use, compute nodes, possibly some file servers, and some software to manage computing resources.
+You can make a cluster or grid as complicated as you wish, but small, simple clusters and grids can reduce computation time by orders of magnitude, often reducing months of computation to hours, or years days.

 Overly complex HPC tools present a barrier to learning and research for those who have no ready access to centralized HPC resources.